Position: Research Analyst

 We plan to respond to all submissions.
 Please contact firstname.lastname@example.org with any questions.

 - This will be a full-time position in San Francisco, where GiveWell is based.
 This is an office-based job that can partly be done remotely.

 - We first ask candidates to work for us (with compensation) on a trial basis before we make a full-time offer.
 In general, this period will last around three months, though we are flexible regarding the terms (e.g., spreading the equivalent number of hours over a longer period of time, telecommuting).
 There may be exceptional cases where we are willing to forgo the trial period.

 - We will consider sponsoring applications for work authorization for exceptional candidates.

 GiveWell started as a group of finance professionals trying to do as much good as possible with their personal donations.
 Since 2007, it has been a full-time independent research group.
 We publish our charity recommendations, research, and the full details of our analysis publicly at www.givewell.org.

 In 2015, GiveWell tracked $110 million in donations to our recommended charities as a direct result of our research.
 Our research has received accolades from Peter Singer (who featured it in his manifesto on giving, The Life You Can Save), Nicholas Kristof (who featured it in Half The Sky), the Hewlett Foundation (a current funder of GiveWell) and media including the New York Times, Wall Street Journal, USA Today, CNN and NPR (see our press page for more).

-We have thirty-five full-time employees and are located in San Francisco.
+We have thirty-seven full-time employees and are located in San Francisco.